Location of Messinía

 Deserted quiet bays or busier hip beaches with nice beach clubs.
 So plenty of choice for everyone.

-Villages and cities in Messinía
+Villages and towns in Messinía

 From Zizani you drive through the olive groves and then you see Finikounda with the beautiful blue sea in the distance.
 This trip of about fifteen minutes is great every time, you imagine yourself in unspoilt and beautiful Greece.